gstlearn/gstlearn/r/README.md

 cd gstlearn
 ````

-Next time, you will only need to pull the repository:
+Next time, you will only need to pull the repository (If you have some local undesirable modifications, you have to revert them and execute the pull, otherwise do not execute `git reset`):

 ````
 cd gstlearn
+git reset --hard
 git pull
 ````